Arboreal Singularities: Introduction

 \section{Introduction}

-This is part of an ongoing project devoted to combinatorial models of symplectic topology, in particular of singular Lagrangian skeleta.
-After a summary of our main results, we briefly discuss our primary motivation and intended application (centered around a refined version of Kontsevich's expectations~\cite{kont}).
-By design, this paper can be read independently of such concerns: its constructions and results are of a combinatorial rather than symplectic nature.
+This paper is part of a project devoted to combinatorial models of symplectic topology, in particular of singular Lagrangian skeleta.
+After a summary of our main results immediately below, we discuss in Section~\ref{s motivation} the subsequent development of the theory ~\cite{Nexp}, which proves a refined version of a conjecture of Kontsevich~\cite{kont}, and has applications to mirror symmetry~\cite{N3dlg, Nwms}.
+On the one hand, this paper introduces the main objects and core calculations and is essential to what follows.
+On the other hand, by design, this paper can be read independently of further developments and with a minimal amount of geometric background: its constructions are of a combinatorial nature, and its results give elementary realizations of microlocal invariants.
+Its main results include calculations of microlocal sheaves where the answer can be viewed as an appealing alternative to traditional technical definitions.
+Low-dimensional examples of the main objects also arise naturally in recent advances in Legendrian knot theory found in~\cite{STZ, NRSSZ} and related work.